Limited Income and Resources

 How can I help people get the LIS?

 We work with our partners to find and enroll people who may qualify for the LIS, and we encourage local organizations to tell people in their communities about it.
-We’ve made a LIS Outreach toolkit that you can use to help people with Medicare learn about and apply for the LIS.

 Who might need help with their LIS?

 There are 4 groups of people who already have the LIS, but may need some help to keep it or to understand that their LIS is changing.
 We send them targeted notices on colored paper when there are changes to their LIS.

 1. People who won’t automatically be eligible for the LIS